Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 “My lawyers that I fired, know the whole story about MG’s involvement,” Greenberg wrote to Stone on Dec.
 21. “They know he paid me to pay the girls and that he and I both had sex with the girl who was underage.”

 As part of the effort to obtain a pardon, Greenberg wrote multiple drafts of his confession letter.
 The Daily Beast obtained two typed versions and an earlier handwritten one.
-Certified forensic document examiner and handwriting expert Wendy Carlson compared the letter to writing samples obtained through two public records requests.
+Certified forensic document examiner and handwriting expert Wendy Carlson compared the letter to writing samples obtained through two public-records requests.
 She said it was her professional expert opinion that the person who authored a 2019 financial disclosure for Joel Greenberg, as well as Greenberg’s 2020 Board of Elections form, was the same as the author of the letter.

 “The person who authored the forms has been identified as the person who authored the letter,” Carlson said.